Stay up to date

 The importance of port scanning cannot be undermined in any cyber risk assessment conducted under infrastructure security or network security domains.
 It helps to identify all the exposed services on a system or network.
 Open ports’ presence doesn’t indicate importance from an attack perspective only; they are equally vital from a defensive front.

-Firewall risk assessment reports, penetration testing or vulnerability assessment reports often cite port scanning results demonstrating closed ports.
+Firewall risk assessment reports, penetration testing reports often cite port scanning results demonstrating closed ports.
 A closed port detected within the internal network indicates a security misconfiguration issue that certain specific attack scenarios leverage in the case of a firewall.
 This topic should help understand whether you need to close all the open ports and the context behind open/closed ports.

 What is a port in networking?
 How does it work?

 For instance, email data is sent in chunks, and the recipient computer assembles these packets into a specific format.
 This format is understood by the email program running on the target computer on a particular port number.
-It is also known as an email program client (or a service) listening on the specific port number.
+It is also known as an email program client (or a service) listening on a specific port number.